England Football Online

 England coach Glenn Hoddle paid tribute to Shearer and Scholes after the game.
 He said: "Alan's reputation goes before him, today he had a limited amount of chances and this is what a world striker can do.
 He can take one chance out of nothing.
 Young Paul Scholes is showing a lot of maturity, he's got good talent and today he felt at home out there.
 I looked at a young man playing his natural game under those circumstances and that's good to see."

-The 60,000 fans in the Velodrome stadium seems to be well behaved following renewed clashes between England and Tunisian fans outside the venue in Marseille. - BBC Sport.
+The 60,000 fans in the Vélodrome stadium seems to be well behaved following renewed clashes between England and Tunisian fans outside the venue in Marseille. - BBC Sport

-CNN/SI - Soccer World Cup 1998
+CNN/SI - Soccer 1998 FIFA World Cup

 WorldCup.Fr website